tldr-pages/tldr/pages/common/sbt.md

 `sbt`

-- Create new Scala project from existing template on Github
+- Create new Scala project from existing template on Github:

 `sbt new {{scala/hello-world.g8}}`